puppetlabs/puppetlabs-apt/README.md

 ### Classes

 * `apt`: Main class, provides a  common resources and options.
-The parameters are generally not required and are mainly for development environment use.

 Allows Puppet to manage your system's sources.list file and sources.list.d directory, but it does its best to respect existing content.

   If you declare your apt class with `purge_sources_list`, `purge_sources_list_d`, `purge_preferences` and `purge_preferences_d` set to 'true', Puppet will unapologetically purge any existing content it finds that wasn't declared with Puppet.